General Enrollment Period

 Between January 1–March 31 each year

-You can sign up for Part A and/or Part B during the General Enrollment Period between January 1–March 31 each year if both of these apply:
+If somehow you missed a deadline to enroll in parts A Hospital or B Doctor Visits, you can sign up for Part A and/or Part B during the General Enrollment Period between January 1–March 31 each year if both of these apply:

 - You didn’t sign up when you were first eligible.